CodecoolGlobal/freestyle-mern-project-2-react-szatyinalexa/README.md

    VITE_CAT_API_KEY="your_cat_api_key"
    ```

-   Make sure that the credentials you provide are secure and appropriate for your environment and to get your API key from The Cat API - [Get you API key][CatAPI-url].
+   Make sure that the credentials you provide are secure and appropriate for your environment and to get your API key from The Cat API - [Get your API key][CatAPI-url].

 3. Running the Project